 As the fall season is about to begin, the greener and lush areas and locations that seemed ideal in summers would now begin to change with leaves drying and falling, which would gradually convert such areas in to dry and scarce areas.
 This is the time when you also need to move your cameras from these areas.
 In this season also, the food and water sources, bedding areas, trail and assembly points, all will change and hence the first ideal bait again would be the food and water sources.

-Mating season strategymaiting game camera
+Mating season strategy

 In this season, the movement of animals is reduced and they look out for secluded areas for safety.
 Camera positions should be changed just before this season in the entire possible border and other secluded areas so that the animals do not feel the presence of any intrusion through our cameras.
 This season marks a very important stage for your analysis and research as during this time you would start to witness the change in population of the animals.
 Areas like huge logs of woods, old wooden houses, saddles or edges are ideal mating areas where you can hang your cameras in.